Vietnamese Vermicelli Noodle Bowls with Shrimp

 Even though the Bay Area only gets summer weather 1 week out of the year, I still like eating cold foods during the spring and summer seasons.
 Mostly out of habit.
 Growing up, I loved vermicelli bowls pretty much all year round but especially during the summer!
-I’ve had almost every variation of vermicelli bowls, but I would say one of my favorites is with seafood like ca hoi nuong or this shrimp vermicelli bowl.
-To me, meat tends to weigh you down while seafood makes you full without the heaviness.
+I’ve had almost every variation of Vietnamese noodle bowls, but I would say many of my favorites include seafood like ca hoi nuong, salmon vermicelli bowls, or this shrimp vermicelli bowl.
+To me, seafood dishes tend to feel a lot lighter than meat dishes.
+That’s why I’ve devote so much time to writing tons of traditional Vietnamese and Chinese seafood recipes!

 - Lemongrass – Adds a slightly sour taste to this recipe.
-If you can’t find lemongrass, I would leave it out.
+If you can’t find lemongrass, I would substitute it with 1 tbsp of lime juice or you can leave it out entirely.

 - Carrot, mint, lettuce, and cucumber – You can add pretty much add any kind of topping you want.
 These are the traditional ones I used.
 I would recommend having lettuce at least and adding whatever else you want.